moeenmeigooni/peptide-conductance/README.md

 # peptide-conductance
 Python scripts for MD simulations and conformational analysis of peptides in STM break junction corresponding to the following paper:

-**The role of secondary structure on charge transport in peptides using single-molecule techniques.** In preparation.
+R. Samajdar, M. Meigooni, H. Yang, J. Li, M. Mosquera, N. Jackson, E. Tajkhorshid, C. Schroeder.
+The role of secondary structure on charge transport in peptides using single-molecule techniques.
+2023. *In preparation.*